 My personal favorite surface map generator, because it provides your map in color, bump map, opacity map, and relief views.
 It can take a good amount of time and resources to load, especially at higher resolutions.

 Harder to use, requires more fiddling with the settings under Surface > Noise to get the look you desire; I played trial-and-error with the Noise settings for quite a long time.
 Click “Randomize Seed” or “Randomize All” to generate a new map.
 When you find one that you like, raise the resolution up to 2048 or higher and save the generated map images.

-This tool was used to create Aerill’s surface map!
+This tool was used to create my fantastic world Aerill’s surface map!

 This tool is a very detailed outer space scene creator, but it does not let you generate a new surface map.
 It has photo-realistic surface maps of real planets built-in, but you cannot really fiddle with the appearance of them, so you will want to bring your own pre-made map.
 Instead, it lets you play with more of the astronomical elements and view your world in beautiful, realistic high-definition.
 You can import your own surface map, specular map, height map, and bump map for a stunning look at your world.
 This tool also lets you play with sunlight angles, including sunlight at a particular Earth day and time, so you can figure out which parts of your world will be in each time zone, and create as many moons as you want.